Pav Bhaji Recipe (Mumbai Street Style with Red colour Secret)

 For the rich red colour, use good-quality Kashmiri chilli powder, ripe red tomatoes, and a finely chopped red capsicum (bell pepper).
 Mix all these ingredients, then cook the masala slowly in oil/butter so the natural colour releases fully.

-Should I use Kashmiri or regular chilli powder for pav bhaji?
+Should I use Kashmiri or regular chilli powder?

 Can I use store-bought pav bhaji masala mix?